— Available in the Professional and Enterprise Editions of LabKey Server. Also available as an Add-on to the Starter Edition. Learn more

 - Click Create.

-In each folder where you want to access cloud data, configure the filesystem to use your cloud storage.
-If a cloud store is disabled at the site-level it will not be possible to enable it within a folder.
+Note that if a cloud storage config is disabled at the site-level it will not be possible to enable it within a folder or project.

 - Select the Files tab.